If you always reach for thicker or underbaked cookies, these sour cream cookie recipes are for you.

 And, of course, no red velvet treat is complete without cream cheese frosting.
 The tangy top is creamy, delicious, and perfectly balanced.

-Kringla cookies are traditional Norwegian cookies.
+Kringla cookies are traditional Norwegian Christmas cookies.
 They’re soft, sweet sugar cookies shaped into a figure eight.

 What makes Kringla cookies so unique is that they’re supposed to be baked until barely golden brown.